IBM/Project_CodeNet/README.md

 ### Benchmarks

-In light of these issues, we developed several benchmarks that have been filtered to remove identical problem clusters and near-duplicate code samples, so that performance metrics can be measured on training and test data samples with the appropriate statistics.
-There are two C++ benchmarks similar to the popular POJ-104 but pproximately ten times in size.
+In light of these issues, we have extracted several benchmark datasets from CodeNet for users to perform code classification and code similarity experiments.
+They have been filtered to remove identical problem clusters and near-duplicate code samples, so that performance metrics can be measured on training and test data samples with the appropriate statistics.
+There are two C++ benchmark datasets that are similar to the popular POJ-104 but are approximately ten times in size.
 We felt that the size increase is necessary, since [98% accuracy](https://github.com/zhangj111/astnn) has been already achieved in code classification on POJ-104.
 An order of magnitude larger dataset will leave ample room to advance the state of the art with more complex neural networks and algorithms.
-The other two benchmarks are in Python and Java, which provides a different flavor because the frequent use of library functions.
+The other two benchmark datasets are in Python and Java, which provides a different flavor because the frequent use of library functions.

 ### Potential use cases